Zhdanovich98/pub_devcesops/files/for_wiki.md

 #### 3. Active your virtual environment. ####

  To begin using the virtual environment, it needs to be activated:

 ```sh
 source ~/environments/python3.9/bin/activate
 ```
->  source <venv>/bin/activate:

 #### 4. Install Ansible. ####